wfpidn/prism-docs/docs/product/climate_hazard.md

 where $x_i$ is current NDVI and $x_j$ is long-term average of NDVI.

-NDVI anomaly derived from MODIS data
+NDVI and NDVI long-term average derived from MODIS data

 #### About the data